molevol-ub/bitacora/README.md

 - YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with merged blast alignment in all genomic regions.

-In addition, BITACORA generates the following Intermediate files (located into Intermediate_files folder created in cleaning, if active):
+In addition, BITACORA generates the following Intermediate files (located into Intermediate_files folder created in cleaning, if active)

 	- YOURFPDB_annot_genes.gff3 and YOURFPDB_proteins.fasta: GFF3 and fasta file containing the original untrimmed models for the identified proteins.
 	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and fasta containing only the curated model for the identified annotated proteins (trimming exons if not aligned to query db sequences or split putative fused genes)
 	- YOURFPDB_genomic_genes.gff3: GFF3 containing new identified proteins in genomic sequences.